-Dr. Sawhney serves as Chairman of our board and as our President and Chief Executive Officer.
-Our board believes that combining the Chairman and Chief Executive Officer positions fosters clear accountability, effective decision-making and alignment of corporate strategy and is the appropriate leadership structure for us at this time.
-Additionally, our board believes this leadership structure is particularly appropriate for our company given Dr. Sawhney's long history with Ocular Therapeutix, his extensive knowledge of and experience with our business and industry and his ability to effectively identify strategic priorities for us.
-Our board also believes that Dr. Sawhney's combined role of Chairman and President and Chief Executive Officer promotes effective execution of strategic goals and facilitates information flow between management and our board.
-Since July 2014, Mr. Warden has served as our Lead Independent Director, Mr. Warden's responsibilities include:
+Dr. Sawhney serves as Executive Chairman of our board and is our former President and Chief Executive Officer.
+Our board has determined that the roles of Chairman of the Board and Chief Executive Officer should be bifurcated at this time.
+Our board believes that separating the Chairman and Chief Executive Officer positions allows the Chief Executive Officer to focus on company operations instead of board administration, provides for the continued leadership and contributions of Dr. Sawhney, encourages objective oversight, and is the appropriate leadership structure for us at this time.
+Additionally, our board believes this leadership structure is particularly appropriate for our company given Dr. Sawhney's long history with the company, his extensive knowledge of and experience with our business and industry, and his ability to effectively identify strategic priorities for us.

+Since July 2014, Mr. Warden has served as our Lead Independent Director.
+As our Lead Independent Director, Mr. Warden's responsibilities include:

-- · chairing any meeting of the independent directors of our board in executive session; - · meeting with any director who is not adequately performing his or her duties as a member of our board or any committee; - · facilitating communications between other members of our board and our Chairman and Chief Executive Officer; - · monitoring, with the assistance of our legal advisors, communications from stockholders and other interested parties and providing copies or summaries to the other directors as he considers appropriate; - · working with our Chairman and Chief Executive Officer in the preparation of the agenda for each board meeting and in determining the need for special meetings of the board; and - · otherwise consulting with our Chairman and Chief Executive Officer on matters relating to corporate governance and board performance.
+- · chairing any meeting of the independent directors of our board in executive session; - meeting with any director who is not adequately performing his or her duties as a member of our board or any committee; - · facilitating communications between other members of our board and our Executive Chairman and Chief Executive Officer; - monitoring, with the assistance of our legal advisors, communications from stockholders and other interested parties and providing copies or summaries to the other directors as he considers appropriate; - working with our Executive Chairman and Chief Executive Officer in the preparation of the agenda for each board meeting and in determining the need for special meetings of the board; and - otherwise consulting with our Executive Chairman and Chief Executive Officer on matters relating to corporate governance and board performance.